Polyphone Festival of New And Emerging Musicals at the University of the Arts | uarts.edu

-Polyphone Festival of New and Emerging Musicals s a nationally recognized festival of the emerging musical at the University of the Arts in Philadelphia.
-For the last five years, we’ve brought composers, librettists, directors, choreographers and music directors from the field onto the campus of the Ira Brind School of Theater Arts at UArts to work with student casts and creatives on never before produced musicals.
+The Polyphone Festival of New and Emerging Musicals is a nationally recognized festival of the emerging musical at the University of the Arts in Philadelphia.
+For the last six years, we’ve brought professional composers, librettists, directors, choreographers and music directors from the field to the Ira Brind School of Theater Arts at UArts to work with student casts and creative teams on musicals in progress.

-Each year Polyphone plugs over 100 undergraduate theater students into the process of new musical development.
-In the process we support emerging artists with a paid opportunity to make their work, give students on-the-ground training in the creation of new work, and give adventurous new musicals time and space to develop, free from the pressures of commercial interests, producing theaters, or reviews.
+The Polyphone process supports creators of new musicals with a paid opportunity to make their work, while giving over 100 students on-the-ground training in new musical theater development.
+We give adventurous new musicals time and space to develop, free from the pressures of commercial interests, producing theaters, or reviews.

 Past Polyphone Artists include:

 Joanna Settle (co-founder), César Alvarez (co-found and founding Artist Director), Sam Pinkleton, Storm Thomas, Derek Lee McPhatter, Maggie-Kate Coleman, Erato A. Kremmyda, Michael R Jackson, Germono Toussaint, Christian, Jaclyn Backhaus, Andrew Neisler, Annie Tippe, Jeanna Phillips, Michael R. Jackson, Stephen Brackett, Malika Oyetimein, Joshua Gelb, Dan Fishback, Orion Johnstone, Andrew Butler, Andrew Farmer, Kent Nicholson.

 Polyphone has also developed musicals by UArts students, which have gone on to further development at Ars Nova.

 TAKE A LOOK!

 AMERICAN THEATER WING’S DOCUMENTARY ABOUT POLYPHONE: